mixxxdj/manual/source/chapters/appendix/mixxx_controls.rst

   Applies the deck pregain knob value to the detected ReplayGain value for the current track.
 This is a way to update the ReplayGain value of a track if it has been detected incorrectly.
-When this option is selected, the pregain value for the deck will be adjusted so that there is no audible difference in track volume, so this operation is safe to use during performance.
+When this control is triggered, the pregain value for the deck will be centered so that there is no audible difference in track volume, so this operation is safe to use during performance.

    :range: binary
-   :feedback: ReplayGain value is updated in library, deck pregain is adjusted.
+   :feedback: ReplayGain value is updated in library, deck pregain is reset to 1.0.

 .. mixxx:control:: [ChannelN],vinylcontrol_enabled